 The faculty for the twelve-week Furniture Intensive is drawn from among the following instructors.
 Additional faculty may be named as opening dates draw near.
 Please visit the instructors’ websites for more extensive views of their work.

 Adrian Ferrazzutti is a self-employed furniture maker in Guelph, Ontario.
 He is a 1998 graduate of the Fine Woodworking Program at the College of the Redwoods, where he studied with James Krenov.
 Adrian has been widely published and writes for Fine Woodworking, which featured his chair on the back cover of the December 2007 issue.
 His video series, “Veneered Boxes with a Twist,” debuted at finewoodworking.com in 2014.
 The Canada Council for the Arts has awarded Adrian several grants, and he exhibits across Canada and in the U.S. Adrian's website is ferrazzuttifurniture.com.

 Mark Juliana left the world of high tech in 2007 to explore more meaningful work and graduated from our Nine-month Comprehensive in 2008.
 He returned to Ashland, OR, where he set up a workshop and began to teach locally.
-In 2011, Mark returned to the Center as a Studio Fellow and in August of that year he joined our staff, where he now serves as Facilities Manager and instructor.
+In 2011, Mark returned to the Center as a Fellow and, in August of that year, joined our staff, where he now serves as Facilities Manager and instructor.
 He is also the inventor of the EZtension bandsaw tension gauge, which he markets world-wide.
 Mark teaches one of our Basic Woodworking workshops, plus the CAD and CNC segments for the Nine-month Comprehensive.